freeeve/uci/readme.md

 [![Build Status](https://travis-ci.org/wfreeman/uci.png?branch=master)](https://travis-ci.org/wfreeman/uci)
 [![Coverage Status](https://coveralls.io/repos/wfreeman/uci/badge.png)](https://coveralls.io/r/wfreeman/uci)

-A golang API to interact with UCI chess engines. (should be considered experimental for the time being)
+A golang API to interact with UCI chess engines. (should be considered experimental for the time being) [A description of how UCI works is available here.](http://wbec-ridderkerk.nl/html/UCIProtocol.html)

 Many chess engines support UCI (Universal Chess Interface).
 This library is designed for use with Stockfish, but should work with other UCI engines.